 - Five-month work placement (one month at each of the sponsors’ companies)

 - The Next Generation Award trophy.

 - All entrants accept the judges’ decisions as final and binding, and no further correspondence or discussion will be entered into.

 - For six months after the competition from the 27 November 2018 to 30 May 2019, Courland Automotive will offer all finalists support and guidance with CV development for job applications.

 - Work placements at the partner organisations will only be arranged for the winning entrant.

-- The winning entrant is entitled to a cash prize, which they will receive in six instalments upon completion of each work placement.
+- The winning entrant is entitled to a cash prize, which they will receive in five instalments upon completion of each work placement.